devhliu/wrt-project/ray_analytic/README.md

 ## Usage / Examples

 (binary) -h --help &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;: Display usage information
-(binary) -p --parameters filename &nbsp;&nbsp;&nbsp;&nbsp;: Read parameters of the grid in Radon space from config file
+(binary) -p --parameters filename &nbsp;&nbsp;&nbsp;&nbsp;: Read parameters of the ray grid from config file
 (binary) -o --output filename &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;: Write output data to a file
 (binary) -n --nthreads number &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;: Use (number) of OpenMP threads for parallelization

 ### Config file requirements

 The purpose of the config file for parameters -p (--parameters) is to provide to the program information about the grid
-in Radon space.
-Recall that data in Radon space is parametrized by directions on the unit sphere (two angles: latitude, longitude) and  by shifts along each direction (shifts vary uniformly in [-1,1]).
+in ray space in slice-by-slice sampling scheme.
+The output data is parametrized by plane slice (z coordinate) and by the cooridnates of a ray in this plane (polar angle, shift).
 Also, though the test-function is given by an analytical expression its integration over planes necessarily requires discretization which is also must be given in the config file.
 More precisely, a test-function is always assumed to be supported in a unit ball in 3D which lies inside the unit cube [-1,1]^3.
 So the parameter to be specified is a number of points per dimension in the uniform rectangular grid inside this unit cube.

-1) The first line contains a number of longitude angles which are positioned uniformly along [0,2pi].
+1) The first line contains a number of shifts which are positioned uniformly along [-1,1] (for a fixed direction in a fixed plane).
-2) The second line contains a number of latitude angles which are positioned according to Gauss-Legendre quadrature rule on [0, pi].
+1) The second line contains a number of polar angles which are positioned uniformly along [0,2pi].
-3) The third line contains a number of shifts which are positioned uniformly along [-1,1].
-4) The fourth lines containes a number of points per dimension in a unit cube.
+3) The third line contains a number of z-slices which are positioned uniformly along [-1,1].
+This value is also corresponds to a number of points per dimension on [-1,1] for the grid on the unit cube [-1,1]^3.

 Some comments are allowed after each line, however the length of each line should not exceed 128 symbols.

 ### Example of a config file

-> 256			: number of longitude angles
-> 128			: number of latitude angles
 > 129			: number of steps per fixed direction
+> 256			: number of directions, i.e., longitude angles
-> 129			: number of points on the grid per dimension
+> 129			: number of z-slices and points on the grid per dimension

 ### Output

 The output stored in a specified output file (-o --output) in a CSV format in the following order:
-**[shift], [longitude angle], [latitude angle], [value of Radon transform]**
+**[z coordinate of slice], [shift in the plane], [polar angle in the plane], [value of the ray transform]**

 Example:
-> -1.000000, 0.000000, 3.122878, -0.009362
+> -1.000000, -1.000000, 5.571418, 0.000000
-> -1.000000, 0.000000, 3.098635, -0.009187
+> -1.000000, -1.000000, 5.595962, 0.000000
-> -1.000000, 0.000000, 3.074249, -0.008878
+> -1.000000, -1.000000, 5.620506, 0.000000

 ### Examples of test-functions